 Knock it for the Windows 8 launch.
-Lay into it for how it debuted the Xbox One.
-But, when it comes to its latest product, the Surface Pro 3, don't pull out the torches and pitchforks just yet – Microsoft is onto something here.
+Lay into it for how it debuted the original Xbox One.
+But, when it comes to the Surface Pro 3, don't pull out the torches and pitchforks just yet – Microsoft is onto something here.

 The Surface Pro 3 is closer than Microsoft has ever been to making good on its mobile computing vision.
 After over a week with the slate, I'd go so far as to say that the Pro 3 is closer than any laptop-tablet hybrid released yet.

 Microsoft was so sure of itself that not only did it directly compare the Pro 3 to Apple's iPad Air and 13-inch MacBook Air, it gave members of the press pre-release Surface Pro 3 units during an announcement event in New York.
 Sure, the units have bugs as of this review, but who cares?

 "I forced the giving away of the device, just so you're aware," Surface team lead Panos Panay told me just after the reveal.
 "I said, 'You know what?
 I want the product in people's hands.'
 'But the bugs are still there.
 They're not all done until June 20, until it's on market.'
 I don't care.
 The purity of the device is still true, and on June 20 there will be more drops."

 One look at the thing might explain Panay's eagerness to get the Surface Pro 3.
 It's no iPad Air, that's for sure, but the iPad Air isn't packing a 12-inch display.

 Two years on, the Surface Pro 3 still isn't without its fair share of faults.
 Battery issues, for instance, have plagued the Surface Pro 3 since its release, although Microsoft finally unleashed a significant update addressing these in November.
 With that in mind, there’s no time like the present to take advantage of Microsoft’s ‘12 Days of Deals’ sale by procuring a new Core M-powered Surface Device.